 - Place bread crumbs in a large bowl; set aside.
 In a large skillet, cook sausage and onion in butter until sausage is no longer pink and onion is tender; do not drain.
 Add to bread crumbs.
 Stir in apples, pecans, parsley, thyme, sage, salt and pepper; stir in apple juice and enough broth to moisten.

 - Just before baking, stuff the turkey.
 Skewer openings; tie drumsticks together.
 Place on rack in a roasting pan.
-Bake at 325° for 5 to 5-1/2 hours or until a meat thermometer reads 185°.
+Bake at 325° for 5 to 5-1/2 hours or until a thermometer reads 185°.
 When the turkey begins to brown, cover lightly with a tent of aluminum foil and baste if needed.
 Remove all stuffing.
 Yield: 12-14 servings.

 Originally published as Sausage-Pecan Turkey Stuffing in Country Woman November/December 1994, p33